-- Revenue from the sales of goods is recognised when the Authority transfers the risks and rewards of ownership to the purchaser and it is probable that the economic benefits will flow to the Authority - Revenue from the provision of services is recognised when the Authority can reliably measure the level of completion of the transaction and it is probable that economic benefits will flow to the Authority - Supplies of goods are recorded as expenditure when they are consumed, when there is a delay between the date the supplies are received and when they are consumed, they are carried as inventories on the Balance Sheet - Expenditure in relation to services received (including the services provided by employees) are recorded when the services are received rather than when payments are made
+- Revenue from the sales of goods is recognised when the Authority transfers the risks and rewards of ownership to the purchaser and it is probable that the economic benefits will flow to the Authority - Revenue from the provision of services is recognised when the Authority can reliably measure the level of completion of the transaction and it is probable that economic benefits will flow to the Authority - Supplies of goods are recorded as expenditure when they are consumed, when there is a delay between the date the supplies are received and when they are consumed, they are carried as inventories on the Balance Sheet - Expenditure in relation to services received (including the services provided by employees) are recorded when the services are received rather than when payments are made - Revenue from non-exchange transactions such as council tax and business rates are recognised when it is probable that the economic benefits associated with the transaction will flow to the authority and the amount of revenue can be measured reliably.

 Exceptions to this principle are public utility accounts which are charged according to the date of the meter reading and some recurring sundry debtor accounts and annual fees for which the due dates do not coincide with normal quarter or year dates, subject to materiality.
 This policy is applied consistently each year and does not have a material effect on the year's accounts.
-The income to be recovered through on-going benefit deduction is accounted for in the year of account and not when the cash has been received or paid in the year of account and not when the income to be recovered through the issue of fines is accounted for in the year of account and not when the cash has been received or paid in the year of account and not when the cash has been received or paid in the year of account and not when the cash has been received or paid in the year.
+The income to be recovered through on-going benefit deduction is accounted for in the year of account and not when the cash has been received or paid in the year and the income to be recovered through the issue of fines is accounted for in the year of account and not when the cash has been received or paid in the year.
 Where revenue and expenditure have been recognised but cash has not been received or paid a debtor or creditor for the relevant amount is recorded in the Balance Sheet.